postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 Postman allows all users to collaborate with their teams through Team Workspaces.
 Using this feature, you can easily collaborate and share your collections, environments, integrations, history, mocks, monitors, and more.

 Postman will alert you with notifications when activities occur within your team and workspace.
-You can view and opt in or out notifications by selecting your avatar in the upper-right corner of Postman and clicking **Notification Preferences**.
+You can view and opt in or out notifications by selecting your avatar in the upper-right corner of Postman and selecting **Notification Preferences**.

 ## Contents